temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage.md

 ## Edit a Stage ##

-Compared to the streams, a stage can have only the description edited/ changed, but not the name.
+A stage can have only the description edited/ changed, but not the name.
 Why?
 Because when creating a stage, a folder is created automatically in the Artifactory containing the stage name.
 This folder will contain the components that you may be added for the respective stage.

 Just click the edit button, change the description and then click update.